-Instead of visiting a corridor of poetry in town, locally-harvested poems will be delivered to your inbox and on the ACW website daily.
+Instead of visiting a corridor of poetry in town, locally-harvested poems will be delivered to your inboxes and to the website daily.
 Hunt for the poems you sent us, and find your new favorite from a neighbor or local student.
 Read them before they go into hibernation on June 1, 2020.

 Special thanks to our amazing sponsors for their generous support of PoemVillage and their communities.

 You might be at home, but you are not alone.

 What remains during these tense times is ACW’s commitment to building spaces for healing together.
 Through weekly writing prompts and posted responses, new online classes, and the online display of PoemVillage, ACW is continuing to bring together community members like you during isolation and uncertainty.